pritesh7098/pritesh7098/README.md

 # About Me :
 As a passionate Software Developer, I thrive on building innovative applications using the latest and most effective technologies.
 My journey in the tech world has equipped me with a diverse skill set, allowing me to create robust and scalable solutions.

-My Tech Stack Looks Like :
+My Tech Stack Looks Like This :

 - Languages: C++, JavaScript, TypeScript, HTML, CSS, Bash, SQL.
 - Frameworks: Next.js, React.js, Redux, Node.js, Express.js, Tailwind CSS